jonhammer/gpt-neteng/README.md

 ### Problem description

-I spun up a blank lab provided the following description.
+I spun up a blank lab provided the following description:

 ```
 This is a new lab environment of EOS devices.